NorCal Brewing Solutions has in-house still design expertise to help you design stills to fit any application.

 1) Assemble the still, thumper(s), and condenser.

-3) Add enough Thumper Liquid to the thumper to cover approximately half an inch of the bottom of the downcomer.
+3) Add enough Thumper Liquid to the thumper to cover approximately one inch of the bottom of the downcomer.

 4) If using the thumper as a Gin Basket: Add flavorings to the Thumper Liquid.